Inside: Stickers, crowns, recess fun & other creative and fun ways to celebrate birthdays at school without food (and that kids will love!).

 8. Wear it with pride

-Get a special sticker or crown to wear at school all day.
+Get special stickers or crown to wear at school all day.

 9. Supply a craft

-Have your parents provide a special craft for the class that day.
+Have your parents or caregiver provide a special craft for the class that day.

 10. Pick a prize

-Pick out of a birthday prize box that includes fun pencils, temporary tattoos, stickers, and small toys.
+Pick out of a birthday prize box that includes fun pencils, bouncy balls, coloring books, temporary tattoos, stickers, and other small toys.

 11. Snag a privilege